 Major changes have already been made to improve the investment environment, and many more are underway.
-Some of those efforts include improving the tourism infrastructure, simplifying policies, streamlining the processes to procure business licenses and permits, providing economic incentives to private sector investors, partnering with non-for-profit organizations to support developmental efforts in rural areas, and setting up an independent marketing organisation, Discover Puerto Rico, to generate demand amongst travelers and meeting planners.
+Some of those efforts include improving the tourism infrastructure, simplifying policies, streamlining the processes to procure business licenses and permits, providing economic incentives to private sector investors, partnering with not-for-profit organizations to support developmental efforts in rural areas, and setting up an independent marketing organization, Discover Puerto Rico, to generate demand amongst travelers and meeting planners.

 Growth on the island is evident across hospitality, cruise, airlines, tours, activities, and other travel-related sectors, and consumer travel trends show a growing demand for the kind of experiences Puerto Rico has to offer.